 Osteoarthritis is the most common form of arthritis.
 A degenerative joint disease, osteoarthritis can be painful and cause swelling.

-The condition occurs when the layer of cartilage covering your joint gradually wear away.
+The condition occurs when the layer of cartilage covering your joint gradually wears away.
 Healthy cartilage absorbs the shock of your movements, but when you lose cartilage, your bones rub against one another.
 This friction can permanently damage your joints over time.

 The most common signs of osteoarthritis are: